 1. Build a Standout Profile

 I often compare a LinkedIn profile to a mini-website that drives traffic to your maxi-website.
 Your profile is often the first place a potential customer goes to check you out, even before they visit your website.
 Your profile needs to stand out from all the others and it needs to explain the customer why they should be working with you.
 A well optimized profile confirms credibility in you and your offering.
-If you need help building such a profile, check out the LinkedIn Profile Quick Fix.
+If you need help with your profile, check out my LinkedIn Profile evaluation service.

 2. Publish Original Articles